eric-deau/bill-splitter/README.md

 ## TODO

 - [x] Add logic for when users add items in equal split mode, adjust the costs of what other users owe
+- [ ] Add feature for marking users that have or have not paid yet